BookmarkBookmarkTickBookmarkAddCheckBoxFilledCheckBoxCircleBumpCheckedFilledMedical

 Don’t give into junk food temptations

 If your appetite starts to return as morning sickness fades, don’t feed it with lots of sugar, fats or processed foods.
-Healthy eating is good for you and baby, and it also helps you achieve a healthy weight gain moving forward.
+While you deserve to treat yourself from time to time—growing baby is hard work!—remember that healthy eating is good for you and baby, and it also helps you achieve healthy weight gain moving forward.
 While it’s totally normal to not gain any weight in the first trimester (or even lose a few pounds), women of normal pre-pregnancy weight should plan on adding a pound or two a week during the second trimester

 Think about getting physical